-First, make sure the weak link isn’t you!
+Sales fulfillment is only as good as the data the rep enters into the system.
+So first, make sure the weak link isn’t you!
 You may be terrific in the field, and not so great on follow-up.
 You may make wonderful presentations, and make errors on your paperwork.
 If you aren’t squeaky clean on your process, when the time to comes to solve the problem, you may be considered part of that problem!
 Confirm everything you can in a bullet-pointed email to your customer, including your scheduled follow-up calls and dates.
 Make sure all relevant addresses and phone numbers are in that confirmation email.
 And make sure the same email goes to your fulfillment department whenever appropriate.
 (Fulfillment will appreciate the heads up!)
 If you’ve covered these bases, move on.

 Second, don’t jump the gun.
 If the fulfillment department falls behind occasionally, or only when things are extremely busy, let it go.
 Or better yet, ask your manager how you can help the fulfillment go more smoothly during crunch time.
 Life gets easier for you AND fulfillment, and you’re recognized as willing to pitch in and help the team reach its goal.

 How to tell management